About Special Collections

-- The only reason you need to look at the collection is your own curiosity.
+- Anyone is welcome to visit!
+The only reason you need is your own curiousity.

-- Please wash your hands before entering the Special Collection.
+- Please wash your hands before entering Special Collections.

-- Leave your food or drinks outside of the Special Collection.
+- Leave your food or drinks outside of Special Collections.

 - Bags, coats, and wet items will be be left in the foyer or workroom.

 - Please only bring pencils into the Thompson Room.
 Pens will be left outside.